Australia Post delivers nasty blow

 “This could ruin online sales for us,” Druce says.
 “Chocolate has a longer shelf life than some perishables.
 We need more clarification on the ban and an alternative for postage.”

 Issa says that rather than a blanket ban, Australia Post should be innovating by putting refrigerated trucks on the road.
 He also believes that the way the taxpayer-owned company has gone about this decision is “not how you do business”.

 “The way you do business is you make sure that you’re doing it right,” he says.
-“You make sure that the people involved are consulted, and you make sure you give adequate time to be able to let them get their books in order.
+“You make sure that you consult with the people involved.
+And you make sure you give adequate time to be able to let them get their books in order.
 Give us time to explore other alternatives.”